zerothi/sisl/docs/api/geom/neighbors.rst

 neighbors of a certain atom only within the bins adjacent to the bin the atom is in.

 Since the bins must be created only once, there is a `NeighborFinder` class which **on initialization creates the bin grid**.
-Once the finder is can created, you can query it for neighbors as many times as you want.
+Once the finder is created, you can query it for neighbors as many times as you want.
 You can ask for all neighbors or only the neighbors of atoms that you are interested in.

 .. autosummary::